-Still, The Cecil kept chugging along, with its image shifting from a stop for wealthy businessmen to an affordable short or long-term stay option for travelers.
-Unfortunately, the 600-room hotel couldn't quite keep up with the times, from its lack of air conditioning to a plethora of known safety issues, and gained a reputation for violence until 2011, when it rebranded as The Stay on Main, remaining open as a hotel with some micro-apartments thrown in.
-Even then, it still found itself the recipient of horrible customer service reviews on sites like Yelp and TripAdvisor.
+Still, The Cecil kept chugging along, with its image shifting from a stop for wealthy businessmen to an affordable short term stay option for travelers.
+Unfortunately, the 600-room hotel couldn't quite keep up with the times.
+From its lack of air conditioning to a plethora of known safety issues, the hotel gained a reputation for violence until 2011, when it rebranded as The Stay on Main, remaining open as a hotel with some micro-apartments thrown in.
+Even then, it still found itself the recipient of downright horrible customer service reviews on sites like Yelp and TripAdvisor.

 The Stay on Main

 When did The Stay on Main close?
 I honestly can't tell for sure.
 By 2014, it had sold to a new owner and, according to these scathing Yelp reviews, it seems to have stayed open to the public until around late 2016 or early 2017, when it was designated as a historic landmark.
 It certainly seems that the hotel officially closed in 2017.

 Now, it appears that some guy named Simon Baron is shifting the focus of the towering building into a mixed-use facility.
 Traditionally, these kinds of projects include residential living, office space, and retail.
 But who really knows?
 Like it's past, the future of The Cecil is full of mystery, intrigue and probably more rumor than fact.
 However, in the summer of 2020 I received an email from a reader that says, "I live in a building a couple doors down.
 I’ve seen some workers coming in and out lately and I just walked by.
 There are signs up now for apartments $900/month."